Who needs to comply with DORA? All your questions answered

 - Digital operational resilience testing

-Work with IT, security, risk, and compliance stakeholders to define the policies, processes, and systems you need to meet these requirements.
-A structured checklist can help ensure you don’t miss cross-functional dependencies.
+Work with IT, security, risk, and compliance stakeholders to define policies, processes, and systems for each pillar.
+Use The DORA compliance checklist to translate requirements into owned deliverables.

 Step 2: Perform a gap analysis

-Review current ICT risk management practices through security reviews, risk assessments, and IT infrastructure audits.
-Document gaps in a way that translates directly into remediation work.
+Review current ICT risk practices through security reviews, risk assessments, and infrastructure audits.
+Document gaps in a format that maps directly to remediation tasks and evidence needs.

 - Timeline and milestones